MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-port-acls.md

     >You can also attach a port ACL while creating the virtual network adapter through **New-SCVirtualNetworkAdapter** cmdlet.
 [Learn more](https://docs.microsoft.com/en-us/powershell/systemcenter/systemcenter2016/virtualmachinemanager/vlatest/new-scvirtualnetworkadapter).

-## Detach the port ACL from virtual network adapter
+## Detach a port ACL from a virtual network adapter
 1. Get the virtual network adapter that you want to detach the port ACL from.

     ```powershell